Executive Vice President and General Manager

 Drafted by the Blackhawks in 1974, Murray spent his entire 1,008-game, 15-year career in a Chicago uniform.
 He became just the fourth player in Blackhawks history to reach the 1,000-game plateau in 1989-90.
 In addition, he became the first defenseman in club history to appear in 100 postseason contests, reaching the mark during the 1990 Stanley Cup Playoffs.
 In all, Murray scored 132-382=514 points and currently ranks second in all-time points among Blackhawks defensemen (13th overall in club history).
 He was named to both the 1981 and 1983 NHL All-Star Games.
 Murray retired at the conclusion of the 1989-90 season.
 Known for his work ethic, intelligence and determination as a player, Murray remained with the organization as a Professional Scout following his retirement in 1990.

-Bob and his wife, Betsy, have four children: Kevin, Andrew, Amanda, and Katie; and two granddaughters: Mikayla and Aisley.
+Bob and his wife, Betsy, have four children: Kevin, Amanda, Andrew and Katie; and four grandchildren: Mikayla, Aisley, Lily and Kaden.